Martyrs Mirror

 Anabaptist Dirk Willems rescues his pursuer and is subsequently burned at the stake in 1569.

-Martyrs Mirror or The Bloody Theater, first published in Holland in 1660 in Dutch by Thieleman J. van Braght, documents the stories and testimonies of Christian martyrs, especially Anabaptists.
+Martyrs Mirror (Note: Martelaersspiegel) or The Bloody Theater, (Note: Het bloedig toneel) first published in Holland in 1660 in Dutch by Thieleman J. van Braght, documents the stories and testimonies of Christian martyrs, especially Anabaptists.
 The full title of the book is The Bloody Theater or Martyrs Mirror of the Defenseless Christians who baptized only upon confession of faith, and who suffered and died for the testimony of Jesus, their Saviour, from the time of Christ to the year A.D.
 1660.
-The use of the word defenseless in this case refers to the Anabaptist belief in non-resistance.
+(Note: Het bloedig toneel, of Martelaersspiegel der Doops-gesinde of weereloose christenen, die, om 't getuygenis van Jesus haren Salighmaker, geleden hebben, ende gedood zijn, van Christi tijd af, tot desen tijd toe) The use of the word defenseless in this case refers to the Anabaptist belief in non-resistance.
 The book includes accounts of the martyrdom of the apostles and the stories of martyrs from previous centuries with beliefs similar to the Anabaptists.

 Reception and impact

 Next to the Bible, the Martyrs Mirror has historically held the most significant and prominent place in Amish and Mennonite homes.

 The Martyrs Mirror is still a beloved book among Amish and Mennonites.
 While less common now than in the 20th century, in Mennonite homes Martyrs Mirror is a common wedding gift.